taylormartin/Iron-Yard-Final-Project/README.md

 The Specifics
 --------------

-This web app is built with Ruby on Rails, jQuery, HAML, and JavaScript.
+This web app is built with Ruby on Rails, jQuery, HAML, JavaScript, the Songkick API, and the Spotify API.

 It is live at https://concertplaylist.herokuapp.com (it may take 10 - 15 seconds to load since I am hosting it for free on Heroku right now)